We want everyone in our academy community to feel safe, respected and able to talk about any concerns they may have.

 Please encourage your child to speak to any member of our staff if they have any worries about bullying.

-All Olive AP Academy – Cambridge staff are committed to doing everything they can to prevent all kinds of bullying.
+All Olive AP Academy – Suffolk staff are committed to doing everything they can to prevent all kinds of bullying.

 We want our academy to be an environment which is safe, supportive and free from intimidation.
 We actively promote a culture of awareness, tolerance and inclusion where all forms of bullying are seen as unacceptable.
 You can find more details in our our anti-bullying policy.